Facebook pixel Researchers | Behavioral Ecology Research Laboratory | Pepperdine University | Seaver College Skip to main content

 David Addison

-David graduated as a biology major with interest in studying the effects of insecticides in stream ecology.
+David's research interests included studying the effects of insecticides in stream ecology.
 He was a member of the lab since his freshman year and led a project focused on the effects of tetrodotoxin, a neurotoxin released by the California newt, on mosquito motility, morphology, and mortality.
 Furthermore, he collected data for the USGS stream surveys, and he was one of the student leaders of the lab.

 Research Projects: Reclaimed Water & Tadpole Behavior